Saint Paulin is a name for a type of cheese that is not a traditional French cheese, but rather that is based on Port du Salut style cheeses.

 The rinds are painted with a food colouring to imitate the typical colour of Port du Salut cheeses — there is no real surface ripening happening that would colour the rind naturally.
 The rind is edible, but most people don’t eat it as it is just tough, leathery and dry.

-A wheel of a St Paulin type cheese generally weighs about 5 pounds (2 kg.)
+A wheel of a Saint Paulin type cheese generally weighs about 2 kg (5 pounds).
 The cheeses have a mild taste that is slightly salty, and slightly buttery.

 Saint Paulin style cheeses are now made all over the world including in New Zealand and Brazil (as of 1977.)